felixnorden/moppepojkar/documentation/guides/manual-moped-controll.md

 # How to manually controll the moped

 ## Download the app
-Build the app from: <https://github.com/sics-sse/moped/tree/master/WirelessIno>, or download the apk from slack: <https://moppepojkar.slack.com/files/virtuality/F6Y9GNFRN/wirelessino.apk> and make sure to enable unknown sources on your phone.
+Make sure to enable unknown sources on your phone.
+Download and install WirelessIno.apk from the [resources directory](https://github.com/felixnorden/moppepojkar/tree/master/resources) on your preferred device.
 ## Start the car
 Connect the two battery cables and enable the power by turning on the switch.
 This will start all systems.
 To enable driving, turn on the switch under the car, this gives the ESC power.